manav-chan/java-programs/README.md

 # java-programs

-Java programs I created as practice for my academic curriculum.
+Java programs I created as practice as part of my academic curriculum.